Bedroom count

 average price per square foot

-Rent prices for all bedroom counts and property types in New York, NY have decreased by 2% in the last month and have remained the same in the last year.
+Average rent prices in New York have remained the same over the last month and have remained the same since last year.

 Rent prices on this page are calculated on a rolling 30-day basis and updated daily.